Photographing Roller Derby - Tips

 Lens of choice for me is the Canon 135mm f2.
 Sharp at f2 and razor sharp at f2.8 it also focus's quick.
 It's light for hand holding and as it's black it gets a lot less attention than the larger white Canon lenses.
 A prime lens means you'll have to use your legs as the zoom.
 But hey, everyone could do with some exercise.
 However, if you're sitting on the side lines and don't have access to move about it can be an issue.

 I now also pack the Canon 200mm f2.8 II.
 Another great, sharp lens, that’s cheap in ‘L’ lens terms and can usually be picked up second-hand for a steal.
 It is also light and balances on a body well.
 This lens combined with the 135mm provides me all I need in terms of action on track.
 I get a lot of my gear from mpbphotographic.com.
 I’m quite happy to buy 2nd hand lenses and many seem to have had little, if any use.

 Next up is a wide angle for group shots.
 I used to use the Canon 16-35mm f2.8.
 I traded up from the 17-40mm f4.
 Was it worth the money?
 Probably not.
 If I was buying a wide angle zoom lens now it'd be the Canon 16-35mm f4 IS.
 Cheaper and sharper and with Image Stabilisation.
 However I have switched to Sigma wide angle primes as I'm not a fan of zoom lenses.
 I used to shoot with Sigma lenses with my old Pentax set up but was never convinced by them but the new crop of 'Art' lenses are outstanding.
 The Sigma 35mm f1.4 is my go to wide angle and like the Canon primes I don't miss the abilty to zoom.
+I am able to walk backwards and forwards.
 I also pack a 24mm and for those few times when one may need to go ultra wide, a Zeiss 15mm.
 I picked this lens up second-hand and while not essential it gives me some more creative options.